dev-rebase/dev-rebase.github.io/docs/observability.md

 ## What is expected from you

 As a developer, you are at the heart of building observable systems.
-Your responsibility is to ensure that the application you write—whether it's front-end, back-end, or mobile—produces the necessary data, or "telemetry," that allows you and your team to understand its behavior.
+Your responsibility is to ensure that the application you write—whether it's front-end, back-end, or mobile—produces the necessary data, or ["telemetry"](https://www.logicmonitor.com/blog/what-is-telemetry) that allows you and your team to understand its behavior.
 This telemetry is typically broken down into three main pillars: Metrics, Logs, and Traces.

 ### Metrics